hsci-r/finnish-media-scrapers/README.md

 ## Contact

 For more information on the scrapers, please contact associate professor [Eetu Mäkelä](http://iki.fi/eetu.makela).
+For support on using them or for reporting problems or issues, we suggest you to use the facilities provided by GitHub.

 ## Development

+Pull requests welcome!
 To set up a development environment, you need [poetry](https://python-poetry.org/).
 Then, use poetry to install and manage the dependencies and build process (`poetry install`).

+## Related work

+For a more general library for crawling media articles, have a look at [newspaper3k](https://newspaper.readthedocs.io/en/latest/index.html) as well as [news-please](https://github.com/fhamborg/news-please), which has been built on top of it.
+Do note however that at the time of writing this, it is [unclear](https://github.com/codelucas/newspaper/issues/878) whether newspaper3k is being maintained any more.
+More importantly for content research purposes, note that 1) newspaper3k does not handle the Finnish news sources targeted by this crawler very well and 2) it is based more on a best-effort principle (suitable for extracting masses of data for e.g. NLP training) as opposed to completeness and verisimilitude (required for trustworthy content-focused research targetting a particular set of news).
+Thus, given an article URL, newspaper3k will happily try to return something from it, but not guarantee completeness.
+This crawler on the other hand has been designed to be conservative, and to complain loudly through logging whenever it encounters problems that may hinder extracting the actual text of the article, such as article layouts that haven't been yet handled and verified to extract correctly.